turi-code/userguide/timeseries/timeseries-data.md

 # Time series

-Data sources such as usage logs, sensor measurements, financial instruments, the presence of a time-stamp results in an implicit temporal ordering on the observations.
+For data sources such as usage logs, sensor measurements, and financial instruments, the presence of a time-stamp results in an implicit temporal ordering on the observations.

-In these applications, it becomes important to be able to treat the time-stamp as an index around which several important operations such as:
+In these applications, it becomes important to be able to treat the time-stamp as an index around which we can perform several important operations such as:

 - **grouping** the data with respect to various intervals of time
 - **aggregating** data across time intervals
 - **transforming** data into regular discrete intervals